-Here, you can add numerous features to your site, change the layout of the page ― including how you want it to look ― and add several multimedia options.
+- Add features: You can add numerous features to your site, change the layout of the page ― including how you want it to look ― and add several multimedia options.

-Using this, you can change or manage the color theme of your site.
+- Theme manager: Using this, you can change or manage the color theme of your site.

 Many other options will also appear, depending on the selections you made when you were first creating the site.

-Now that you have spent a considerable amount of time constructing your site, and you have reviewed it fully, you’re ready to preview your site and publish it.
+Now that you have spent a considerable amount of time constructing your site, and have reviewed it fully, you’re ready to preview your site and publish it.

 Click on the “Preview” button on the top right of the site to see how it will look.
 You can go through your entire site to see how it will look to the public.
 Once you’re happy with it and ready to make it public, click on the “Publish” button to the right of that one.

-You can promote your site on social media regularly.
-This can be done in concert with blog posts.
+You can promote your site on social media regularly in concert with blog posts.
 Each time you create something new, it doesn’t hurt to direct people to your articles via Twitter, Facebook, LinkedIn, and other social media networks.

 You can use Wix analytics to track how well your site is doing.
 This is where you’ll find statistics about visits and page views.
 If you’re running a store on your site, you can track the conversion rate of your customers and do minor tweaks to your formatting to try to increase this rate.

-Wix analytics also offer the option of creating various polls where you can get direct feedback from your customers about what they like and don’t like about your site.
-If you’re using any of the paid options of Wix, you can use Google Analytics to get more in-depth information about how your users are behaving on your site.
+Wix analytics also offers the option of creating various polls where you can get direct feedback from your customers about what they like and don’t like about your site.
+If you’re using any of the paid options of Wix, you can use Google Analytics to get more in-depth information about how users are behaving on your site.